An exhaustive specification of the test execution environment.

 Tests should be hermetic: that is, they ought to access only those resources on which they have a declared dependency.
 If tests are not properly hermetic then they do not give historically reproducible results.
 This could be a significant problem for culprit finding (determining which change broke a test), release engineering auditability, and resource isolation of tests (automated testing frameworks ought not DDOS a server because some tests happen to talk to it).

-This document is intended to be both normative and authoritative.
+This page is intended to be both normative and authoritative.
 If this specification and the implemented behavior of test runner disagree, the specification takes precedence.

 Therefore the outcome of a test must depend only on: